benlue/coServ/README.md

 + A single coServ server can host multiple websites, and it's very easy to manage them.

 + Support a very powerful CSS preprocessor called JASS.

+## The Design Console
+Since the 0.9.9 release, a web interface called "design console" was added to the release bundle.
+The design console can help developers to easily manage or design websites.
+If you are new to coServ, you'll find this tool is very helpful to get you jump-started.

+To play with the design console, simply start the coServ console (node coServ) and point your browser to "localhost:8080".
+That should do it.

 ## Documentation